MicrosoftDocs/azure-dev-docs/articles/ai/get-started-securing-your-ai-app.md

 - A Python [Quart](https://quart.palletsprojects.com/en/latest/) that uses the [`openai`](https://pypi.org/project/openai/) package to generate responses to user messages.
 - A basic HTML/JavaScript frontend that streams responses from the backend using [JSON Lines](http://jsonlines.org/) over a [ReadableStream](https://developer.mozilla.org/docs/Web/API/ReadableStream).
 - [Bicep files](/azure/azure-resource-manager/bicep/) for provisioning Azure resources, including Azure OpenAI, Azure Container Apps, Azure Container Registry, Azure Log Analytics, and RBAC roles.
+- [Microsoft AI Chat Protocol](https://github.com/microsoft/ai-chat-protocol/) provides standardized API contracts across AI solutions and languages.
+The chat app conforms to the Microsoft AI Chat Protocol, which allows the evaluations app to run against any chat app that conforms to the protocol.

 ## Cost

-Most resources in this architecture use a basic or consumption pricing tier.
-Consumption pricing is based on usage, which means you only pay for what you use.
-There's a minimal charge to complete this article.
+In an attempt to keep pricing as low as possible, most resources in this architecture us a basic or consumption pricing tier.
+You may need to alter this based on your intended usage.
 When you're done with the article, you can delete the resources to stop incurring charges.

 Learn more about [cost in the sample repo](https://github.com/Azure-Samples/openai-chat-app-quickstart#costs).